 Stereotactic Spine Radiosurgery

 UPMC is one of the world’s leading centers for stereotactic radiosurgery for both brain and spine tumors and lesions.
-In fact, our experts are in the process of publishing the second edition of the textbook Spine Radiosurgery, which will be published in 2015.
+In fact, our experts published the second edition of the textbook Spine Radiosurgery in 2015.

 Stereotactic radiosurgery is a treatment that uses many highly focused beams of radiation to destroy the tissue that a surgeon would otherwise have to remove.
 This noninvasive treatment does not damage the healthy tissue and organs, critical nerves, or blood vessels that are nearby.